npalm/docker-introduction/markdown/part2.md

 - Connect your GitHub (or BitBucket) to your Docker Hub account-
 - Create an automated build (top menu)
 - Use as name for the docker hub repo: `lab2-web` and choose create
+- Next go to build settings:
+  - Set Name to `master`
-- Next go to build settings and set the Docker Tag Name to `latest`.
-Save Changes.
+  - Set Docker Tag Name to `latest`
+- Save Changes

 !SUB
 ### Automated build